The Dark Side of ADHD — Love-Bombing And Person-Fixation

 This need for emotional highs, fueled by their poor impulse control, can result in unconventional romantic displays of affection in relationships, such as love-bombing.

-The good thing about ADHD love-bombing is that, despite their over-the-top gestures towards their partner, they would rather not control their love interest.
+The good thing about ADHD love-bombing is that, despite their over-the-top gestures towards their partner, they do not try to control the person they’re in love with.

-The ADHD love-bomber’s methods can have both positive and negative effects on their relationships.
-Although initially flattering when it brings excitement and a unique intensity to a relationship, it can become overwhelming and build unrealistic expectations and strains.
+ADHD love-bombing/hyperfixation can have both positive and negative effects.
+It’s initially flattering, when it brings excitement and a unique intensity to the relationship.
+Later, it can become overwhelming and build unrealistic expectations and strains.

 I can say from my clinical experience that an ADHD’ers love-bombing and hyperfixation indicate a deep desire for connection, but this behavior is driven by their typical neurological trait rather than an intent to manipulate.